lliss/movie-predictor/lesson/index.md

 Machine Learning and big data discussion.

-Students will research and report on fields that are benefitting from machine learning approaches and how data sets are used within these fields.
+Students will research and report on fields that are benefiting from machine learning approaches and how data sets are used within these fields.
 They will cite specific examples and applications and comment on the findings of other students.
 This exercise will rely on an academic web-based discussion board.

 ## References